Lam-Thai/ILHT-rice-era/docs/index.md

 Users that want to follow this guide must be proficient in the following:

-- `Database configuration` - Must be familiar with configuring Databases with your code, along with knowledge in database query langauges.
-- `API configuration` - Must be familiar with working with APIs.
+- `Express using Typescript` - Must be proficient in creating and understanding express routes to develop websites.
 - `Bycrpt/Salt` - Must be comfortable developing authentication features including hiding a user's password.
 - `Github Repository terms and conditions` - Must know what code GitHub tolerates to prevent getting repositories flagged and taken down.
+- `using .gitignore` - Knowledge of hiding certain files from the git repository using a .gitignore file.

 ## Software Requirements